Calvin-Data-Science/data202/docs/notes/04-Modeling.md

 ### Prediction as a Goal

-Here is an interactive visual introduction to some of the basic concepts of predictive modeling.
+Below you'll find links to an interactive visual introduction to some of the basic concepts of predictive modeling.
 As you read, don't worry about the details of the classification model they're using, but read to answer questions like these: